khomziuk/HackArena2.0-MonoTanks-CSharp/README.md

 ```

-The `Agent` class implements the `IAgent` interface and defines the behavior of the agent.
+The `Bot` class implements the `IBot` interface and defines the behavior of the bot.
- - The constructor `Agent(LobbyData lobbyData)` is called when the agent is created to initialize its state based on the initial lobby data.
+ - The constructor `Bot(LobbyData lobbyData)` is called when the bot is created to initialize its state based on the initial lobby data.
  - The `OnSubsequentLobbyData(LobbyData lobbyData)` method is triggered whenever there is an update to the lobby data, such as when players join or leave the game.
- - The `NextMove(GameState gameState)` method is called every game tick to determine the agent's next action.
-This is where the agent’s behavior logic is implemented.
-It returns an AgentResponse that defines what action the agent will take during the game tick.
+ - The `NextMove(GameState gameState)` method is called every game tick to determine the bot's next action.
+This is where the bot’s behavior logic is implemented.
+It returns an BotResponse that defines what action the bot will take during the game tick.
- - The `OnGameEnd(GameEnd gameEnd)` method is called when the game finishes, allowing the agent to handle any final actions or cleanup.
+ - The `OnGameEnd(GameEnd gameEnd)` method is called when the game finishes, allowing the bot to handle any final actions or cleanup.
- - The `OnGameStarting()` method is called when the game is about to start, letting the agent perform any preparations.
+ - The `OnGameStarting()` method is called when the game is about to start, letting the bot perform any preparations.
- - The `OnWarningReceived(Warning warning, string? message)` method is invoked when the game issues a warning, allowing the agent to handle warnings appropriately.
+ - The `OnWarningReceived(Warning warning, string? message)` method is invoked when the game issues a warning, allowing the bot to handle warnings appropriately.

-The `NextMove` method returns an `AgentResponse` object, which can be one of the following:
+The `NextMove` method returns an `BotResponse` object, which can be one of the following:
  - `MoveResponse`: Move the tank forward or backward.
 The `MoveDirection` enum defines the options: `FORWARD` or `BACKWARD`.
  - `RotationResponse`: Rotate the tank or turret.
 The `RotationDirection` enum specifies the direction: `LEFT` or `RIGHT`.
  - `AbilityUseResponse`: Use an ability such as firing a bullet or using a radar.
 The `AbilityType` enum includes various options, such as `FIRE_BULLET`, `FIRE_DOUBLE_BULLET`, `USE_LASER`, `USE_RADAR`, and `DROP_MINE`.
  - `PassResponse`: Do nothing for the current game tick.

-You can create these responses using static factory methods in the `AgentResponse` class:
+You can create these responses using static factory methods in the `BotResponse` class:
- - `AgentResponse.Move()`
+ - `BotResponse.Move()`
- - `AgentResponse.Rotate()`
+ - `BotResponse.Rotate()`
- - `AgentResponse.UseAbility()`
+ - `BotResponse.UseAbility()`
- - `AgentResponse.Pass()`
+ - `BotResponse.Pass()`

 You can modify the mentioned file and create more files in the
-`Agent` directory.
+`Bot` directory.
 Do not
-modify any other files, as this may prevent us from running your agent during
+modify any other files, as this may prevent us from running your bot during
 the competition.<br><br>
-**Agent example** is available in `Agent/Agent.cs` file.
+**Bot example** can be found in `Bot/Bot.cs` file.
 ### Including Static Files

 If you need to include static files that your program should access during
 testing or execution, place them in the `data` folder.
 This folder is copied
 into the Docker image and will be accessible to your application at runtime.
 For example, you could include configuration files, pre-trained models, or any
-other data your agent might need.
+other data your bot might need.

 ## Running the Client